corsairmarks/combined_silfae_revisited/mod/README.md

 ## Known Issues

 This mod overwrites the corresponding species class added by "Silfae's city sets updated" so that it will not be available for use.
 Instead, the original species class from Silfae (with localisation) is used.
-Expect to see one line in error.log like this:
+Also, it replces two triggers from the base game.
+Expect to see three lines in error.log like this:

 ```
-[20:21:43][game_singleobjectdatabase.h:147]: Object with key: Silfae-Holofrixit already exists
+[14:11:39][game_singleobjectdatabase.h:147]: Object with key: Silfae-Holofrixit already exists
+[14:11:44][game_singleobjectdatabase.h:147]: Object with key: ruler_job_check_trigger already exists
+[14:11:44][game_singleobjectdatabase.h:147]: Object with key: complex_specialist_job_check_trigger already exists
 ```

 ## Changelog